SuperSwordTW/Distance-Trig-Calc-2d/README.md

 ![Screenshot_23](https://github.com/SuperSwordTW/Distance-Trig-Calc/assets/63050705/27f35da3-36ed-4816-b275-dbddde5191aa)

 which, if compared to the entity display method by Triton, benchmark would average around 90,000 commands.
-`Note that this is only for 2D distance, using this method sure can calculate 3D distance as well, but the effciency would drop by a lot.
+`Note that this is only for 2D distance; using this method, you can calculate 3D distance as well, but the efficiency would drop by a catastrophic amount.
 So if you plan on calculating 3D distance, use the entity display method. ` Their post:
 ![Screenshot_24](https://github.com/SuperSwordTW/Distance-Trig-Calc/assets/63050705/ee1e84b1-c459-4d2c-b7ef-6fe85dad4ebb)